chrisveness/koa-hello-world/README.md

 ````
 and open `http://localhost:3000` in your browser.

-This is a Koa v2 version (using async/await).
-This version requires Node.js v7.0.0+.
-There is a Koa
+This is a Koa v2 version (using async/await), using ES modules.
+Koa v2 requires Node.js v7.0.0+; ES
-v1 version on the [koa-v1](../../tree/koa-v1) branch.
+modules requires Node.js v13.2.0+.